-In the case of the B-type Harper model with several $M$, the time-dependence of MSD is given in Fig.\ref{fig:B-tcont-c1c2}.
-When $M=1$ in the Fig.\ref{fig:B-tcont-c1c2}(a), it shifts to the normal diffusion side at the initial time, but when $\eps$ becomes large, we can see that it gradually approaches $m_2 (t) \sim t^2$ for $t \to \infty$.
-On the other hand, as shown in Fig.\ref{fig:B-tcont-c1c2}(c)-(d) for $M\geq3$, the MSD shows ballistic spreading in the initial stage, but it is asymptotic to normal diffusion $m_2(t) \sim t^1$ in $t \to \infty$.
-As seen in Fig.\ref{fig:B-tcont-c1c2}(b), even when $M=2$, it shows a tendency of $m_2(t) \sim t^2$ for $t \to \infty$.
-Figure \ref{fig:B-tcont-D-eps} is an estimate of the diffusion coefficient $D$ in the region showing the normal diffusion. $D$ decreases as $\eps$ increases \cite{yamada21a}.
+In the case of the B-type Harper model, the time-dependence of MSD for some $\eps$ is given in Fig.\ref{fig:B-tcont-c1c2}.
+When $M=1$ in the Fig.\ref{fig:B-tcont-c1c2}(a), it shifts to the normal diffusion side at the initial time, but in the all cases, we can see that the increase in $m_2(t)$ is parallel to the line with slope 2 as $t \to \infty$.
+On the other hand, as shown in Fig.\ref{fig:B-tcont-c1c2}(b)-(d) for $M\geq2$, at short time scale, the wave-packet spread is ballistic, but for larger time scale the spread becomes diffusive.
+This is a typical feature of approaching the BDT around the critical point $\eps_b$.
+The system transits from ballistic into asymptotic normal diffusive regime.
+Again, let us confirm the features by using $\alpha_{ins}(t)$.
+We can observe the transition from $\alpha \to 2$ to $\alpha \to 1$ for the case of $M=3$ in Fig.\ref{fig:B-Haper-c1c3}.